Our Curriculum

 In the spring term you will be invited to discuss your child's progress with their teacher.

 At the end of the summer term you will be given your child’s end of year report with their attainments in all subjects (including results of statutory tests) and reflections on their achievements during the year.
-You will be able to talk to your child's class teacher abotu their report.
+You will be able to talk to your child's class teacher about their report.

 You are welcome to come and discuss your child’s progress at any time during the year; class teachers and support staff are usually available on the playground at the beginning and end of each day and appointments can be made if more time is needed.
 We will also contact you if we have any concerns about your child's learning.
-There are usually regular points during the year when you are very welcome to come into class and look at your child's work/books and discuss their progress and next steps.
+There are regular points during the year when you are very welcome to come into school and look at your child's work/books and discuss their progress and next steps.
 In addition, we work hard to maintain good communication links with parents and carers through telephone calls and email.

 Assessment